Last update: 9/7/2021

 Unvaccinated travelers must present a medical certificate for a negative PCR test result that was obtained within 72 hours before departure.
 They must also undergo two more tests, one on arrival in Iceland and another 5 to 6 days later, with a 5- to 6-day quarantine in between.

-Children who were born in or after 2005 are exempt from presenting a certificate for a negative pre-arrival test, but they must undergo testing on arrival in Iceland.
+Children who were born in or after 2005 are exempt from presenting a certificate for a negative pre-arrival test and from getting tested on arrival in Iceland.
 If a child is traveling with a parent/guardian who must quarantine, the child must quarantine with them until the parent/guardian obtains a negative test result.
-Children who are traveling alone will undergo testing on arrival but do not have to quarantine.
+If a child’s companion is exempt from quarantining, the child is exempt too.
+Children who are traveling alone do not have to quarantine.

 Is there a mandatory quarantine upon arrival in Iceland?

-All unvaccinated travelers must quarantine for 5 to 6 days between their first PCR test on arrival and their second PCR test on the 5th or 6th day of their quarantine period.
+All unvaccinated travelers must quarantine for 5 days between their first PCR test on arrival and their second PCR test on the 5th day of their quarantine period.
 If the second test is negative, travelers will no longer have to quarantine.

 The rules for quarantining are: